-FIBI reported a Common Equity Tier 1 (CET1) capital ratio of 10.42% as of the end of 2022 and 10.55% as of March 223, above the 9.2% minimum regulatory requirement.
-The bank's CET1 ratio dropped from 11.46% as of the end of 2021 because of the exceptionally strong credit growth and profit distributions.
-FIBI paid dividends amounting to 50% of net profits in each quarter of 2022.
-It approved a dividend distribution of 35% of net profits for Q1 2023, in line with its dividend policy11, taking into account uncertainty in Israeli and global markets.
+FIBI reported a Common Equity Tier 1 (CET1) capital ratio of 10.6% as of June 2023, well above the 9.2% minimum regulatory requirement.
+The bank's CET1 ratio was broadly stable compared to a CET1 ratio of 10.4% as of the end of 2022, with retained earnings offsetting growth in RWAs and dividend distributions.
+FIBI paid dividends amounting to 50% of net profits in each quarter of 2022, in line with its dividend policy10.
+However, it approved a dividend distribution of around 35% of net profits for both the first and second quarters of 2023, taking into account uncertainty in Israeli and global markets.